SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 >
 > 10.5.1 Financial Soundness Indicators

-This target is interpreted to cover research about improving the regulation of global financial markets and institutions.
+This target is interpreted to cover research about improving the regulation and monitoring of global financial markets and institutions.

 This query consists of X phrases.